nobodywho-ooo/nobodywho-rs/README.md

 `NobodyWhoModel` contains the weights of the model.
 The model takes up a lot of RAM, and can take a little while to initialize, so if you plan on having several characters/conversations, it's a big advantage to point to the same `NobodyWhoModel` node.

 Now you can add a `NobodyWhoPromptChat` node to your scene.
-From the node inspector, show this chat node where to find the `NobodyWhoModel` node.
+From the node inspector, set the "Model Node" field, to show this chat node where to find the `NobodyWhoModel`.
 Also in the inspector, you can provide a prompt, which gives the LLM instructions on how to carry out the chat.

 Now you can add a script to the `NobodyWhoPromptChat` node, to provide your chat interaction.